 Builders typically schedule several walkthroughs with customers while their new home is under construction and after it’s completed.
 Here’s what you can expect at each visit.

-It’s understandable that you want to see your home’s progress, but for safety reasons as well as the demands of a production schedule, it’s not feasible for homeowners to visit the site at will.
+It’s understandable that you want to see your home’s progress, but for safety reasons as well as the demands of a production schedule, it’s not feasible or recommended for homeowners to visit their home construction site without somebody there to guide them.
 Your builder will arrange guided tours at specific points in the process.

 Practices may vary from builder to builder, but typically there are two walkthroughs: after the framing and mechanical systems are roughed in, but prior to the installation of insulation and drywall and after construction work is completed.

 Maracay Homes in Scottsdale, Ariz., calls the pre-drywall walkthrough the Hard Hat Tour.
 “Most builders perform this walk,” says James Attwood, construction area manager for Maracay.
 “Many call it an options walk or a pre-drywall orientation.”